Barys Astana: Mascot

 The team mascot is Barsik, an anthropomorphic snow leopard.
 Barsik wears a Barys jersey with his name on the back, and the numbers "99".
 He keeps the crowd excited, signs autographs, participates in entertainment during the intermissions, skates across the ice, throws T-shirts, and runs throughout the aisles of the arena to high five fans.
 Prior to the Mascots Contest at the 2014 KHL All-Star Game, Barsik changed his skin feature to look more snowy, while previous was looked more leopard.

 The rivalry with Ak Bars Kazan

 Barys's biggest rival in the Kontinental Hockey League is Ak Bars Kazan.
 The rivalry between the teams is often referred to as Cat Derby among fans and media.
 Both teams have the same name meaning snow leopard.
-Barys is a Kazakh mountain snow leopard, the Ak Bars is the same leopard but the Tatar team emphasised “white” by adding “ak” in front, secondly the team logos resemble each other.
+Barys is a Kazakh mountain snow leopard, the Ak Bars is the same leopard but the Tatar team emphasised "white" by adding "ak" in front, secondly, the team logos resemble each other.
 The teams played in the first playoff round of the first three KHL seasons, and Ak Bars defeated Barys every year without losing a game.

 Season-by-season record

-This is a partial list of the last five seasons completed by Barys Astana.
-For the full season-by-season history, see List of Barys Nur-Sultan seasons.
+This is a partial list of the six seasons completed by Barys Astana.
+For the full season-by-season history, see List of Barys Astana seasons.